Explainable Hierarchical Urban Representation Learning for Commuting Flow Prediction: Experiments

 We conducted experiments for all the baselines and the proposed model.
 Table~\ref{table:results} exhibits the summary of the performances.
 Regarding all the metrics mentioned in section~\ref{sec:metrics}, the proposed model achieved the best performance when considering different types of commuting flows.

 Specifically, classical models, such as gravity models, cannot optimize predictions of massive pair data at a large scale.
 In addition, the universe regression models were ineffective in capturing spatial relationships for imbalanced commuting flows.
 The performance was worse for predictions of commuting flows between cities and mesh grids owing to the neglect of hierarchical urban structures.
 Urban representation models can perform well to portray urban units.
 However, the performance of these models cannot perform as well as they did in single-entity-related downstream tasks like crime predictions in pairwise predictions, as these models generally learned embeddings from likelihood through contrastive losses.
 Although the GMEL model performed well in reconstructing commuting flow matrices for taxis in New York City, it cannot provide a satisfying consequence for general commuting flows with several transportation modes.
-Note that HiUrNet backboned by distinct attention mechanisms achieved better results in different tasks, which elucidates the advantages of the hierarchical city modeling.
-However, regarding the background of multi-task learning, the attention parameterized by edge types performed better overall.
 These results indicate the necessity of considering mutual effects between different spatial relationships.